Drive shaft

-A drive shaft, driveshaft, driving shaft, tailshaft (Australian English), propeller shaft (prop shaft), or Cardan shaft (after Girolamo Cardano) is a component for transmitting mechanical power and torque and rotation, usually used to connect other components of a drivetrain that cannot be connected directly because of distance or the need to allow for relative movement between them.
+A drive shaft, driveshaft, driving shaft, tailshaft (Australian English), propeller shaft (prop shaft), or Cardan shaft (after Girolamo Cardano) is a component for transmitting mechanical power, torque, and rotation, usually used to connect other components of a drivetrain that cannot be connected directly because of distance or the need to allow for relative movement between them.

 As torque carriers, drive shafts are subject to torsion and shear stress, equivalent to the difference between the input torque and the load.
 They must therefore be strong enough to bear the stress, while avoiding too much additional weight as that would in turn increase their inertia.

 To allow for variations in the alignment and distance between the driving and driven components, drive shafts frequently incorporate one or more universal joints, jaw couplings, or rag joints, and sometimes a splined joint or prismatic joint.

 History

 The term driveshaft first appeared during the mid-19th century.
 In Stover's 1861 patent reissue for a planing and matching machine, the term is used to refer to the belt-driven shaft by which the machine is driven.
 The term is not used in his original patent.
 Another early use of the term occurs in the 1861 patent reissue for the Watkins and Bryson horse-drawn mowing machine.

 Here, the term refers to the shaft transmitting power from the machine's wheels to the gear train that works the cutting mechanism.

 In the 1890s, the term began to be used in a manner closer to the modern sense.
 In 1891, for example, Battles referred to the shaft between the transmission and driving trucks of his Climax locomotive as the drive shaft, and Stillman referred to the shaft linking the crankshaft to the rear axle of his shaft-driven bicycle as a drive shaft.
 In 1899, Bukey used the term to describe the shaft transmitting power from the wheel to the driven machinery by a universal joint in his Horse-Power.
 In the same year, Clark described his Marine Velocipede using the term to refer to the gear-driven shaft transmitting power through a universal joint to the propeller shaft.
 Crompton used the term to refer to the shaft between the transmission of his steam-powered Motor Vehicle of 1903 and the driven axle.

-The pioneering automobile industry company, Autocar, was the first to use a drive shaft in a gasoline-powered car.
+The first gasoline-powered car with a drive shaft was the 1898 Renault Voiturette.
+Autocar was the first American company to use a drive shaft in a gasoline-powered car.
 Built in 1901, today this vehicle is in the collection of the Smithsonian Institution.